hazendaz/coveralls-maven-plugin/README.md

 ### Continuous integration

-Travis CI builds the plugin with Oracle JDK 7.
+Github CI builds the plugin with Oracle JDK 17+.
 All successfully built snapshots are deployed to Sonatype OSS repository.
-Cobertura is used to gather coverage metrics and the report is submitted to Coveralls with this plugin.
+Jacoco is used to gather coverage metrics and the report is submitted to Coveralls with this plugin.